Lab Session 1: Introduction to Microcontroller Programming¶

 - How many times does the LED blink?

-- What is the final state of the LED when the blink stops, does it remain ON or OFF?
+- What is the final state of the LED when blinking stops: does it remain ON or OFF?

 2. Working in Simulation¶